scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 * How many movies have an average rating over 4.5 overall?
 * How many movies have an average rating over 4.5 among men?
 How about women?
-* How many movies have an *median* rating over 4.5 among men over age 30?
+* How many movies have a *median* rating over 4.5 among men over age 30?
 How about women over age 30?
 * What are the ten most popular movies given a reasonable, student derived definition of "popular"?